 - 2.1 At the time of preparing the Neighbourhood Plan, Middlesbrough Borough Council have a range of adopted Development Planning Documents, the most recent being the 2014 Housing Local Plan.
 The Council is presently looking to develop a new local plan that will replace the existing array of documents.
 This is currently being prepared; the local authority previously consulted on a version of the Preferred Options and Publication Documents in 2018 and 2019, following political changes the Local Plan has been put back with further consultation expected later in 2021.
 The Neighbourhood Plan Group will continue to respond to all proposals (full details of the response are available in the Community Engagement Document). - 2.2 The new Local Plan will set out strategic policies for the Borough as a whole and will determine how much development should be planned for over the next 15 years or so.
 The strategy previously has been to promote the regeneration of the older parts of the town centre and make provision for additional housing allocations on the southern edge of the urban area.
-This has led to the allocation of Rose Cottage Farm and Hemlington Grange in the 2014 Housing Local Plan; 1708 homes across these two sites, both of which are in the Neighbourhood Plan Boundary. - 2.3 The planning policy for England is set out principally in the National Planning Policy Framework (NPPF).
-The Planning Practice Guidance (PPG) offers guidance on how this policy should be implemented.
-The NPPF was first published in March 2012, and most recently updated on 20 July 2021.
-This Plan has had regard to the July 2021 NPPF and its accompanying PPG.
-Alongside the updated NPPF, the Government has published the final version of the National Design Guide (NDG) and National Model Design Code (NMDC) which has also been taken into account. - 2.4 The recently withdrawn draft documentation as part of the review of the Local Plan suggested that further residential development is required and further sites on the southern edge of the urban area were identified.
+This has led to the allocation of Rose Cottage Farm and Hemlington Grange in the 2014 Housing Local Plan; 1708 homes across these two sites, both of which are in the Neighbourhood Plan Boundary. - 2.3 The recently withdrawn draft documentation as part of the review of the Local Plan suggested that further residential development is required and further sites on the southern edge of the urban area were identified.
 This was a considerable concern of the Neighbourhood Plan Group given the levels of strategic growth identified by the 2014 Housing Local Plan and justification methodology for further growth.
-The 2014 Housing Local Plan is the relevant strategic planning document at the time of preparation of this document. - 2.5 Very strong views were expressed from all communities in the development consultations on the Neighbourhood Plan about the importance of maintaining the character and identities of the parish and safeguarding the countryside gaps between the urban area and the villages within the parish.
+The 2014 Housing Local Plan is the relevant strategic planning document at the time of preparation of this document. - Very strong views were expressed from all communities in the development consultations on the Neighbourhood Plan about the importance of maintaining the character and identities of the parish and safeguarding the countryside gaps between the urban area and the villages within the parish.
 Concerns were also expressed about the potential impact of the traffic from any major new developments on the local road network through the parish and about ensuring that the strategic highway network was improved to accommodate the additional traffic.
 This is in addition to concerns about safeguarding and enhancing community and green infrastructure to guarantee that future development is sustainable.
-The Neighbourhood Plan area has key assets that the community wants to protect; these include the green spaces within the village, community buildings and the green linkages to the wider area. - 2.6 The Neighbourhood Plan has sought to address these concerns and includes policies that seek to ensure that any development sites on the urban edge are selected and designed so that they do not impact on the character of, or result in increased traffic flows through the parish and the wider Neighbourhood Plan area.
+The Neighbourhood Plan area has key assets that the community wants to protect; these include the green spaces within the village, community buildings and the green linkages to the wider area. - 2.5 The Neighbourhood Plan has sought to address these concerns and includes policies that seek to ensure that any development sites on the urban edge are selected and designed so that they do not impact on the character of, or result in increased traffic flows through the parish and the wider Neighbourhood Plan area.
 The retention of 'green gaps' between the parish and future development is vital so coalescence doesn't impact on the identity of the villages.
-Improvements to the highway network are required to serve the developments, and importantly all new developments are well designed to create distinct communities integrated into existing and new facilities and should have good internal landscaping and a strong landscape buffer on the countryside fringe.

-2.7 The map below shows the impact of development on the Parish of Stainton and Thornton.
+Improvements to the highway network are required to serve the developments.
+And, importantly all new developments are well designed to create distinct communities integrated into existing and new facilities and should have good internal landscaping and a strong landscape buffer on the countryside fringe. - 2.6 The map below shows the impact of development on the Parish of Stainton and Thornton.